Nutrition

 Families Cooking Around the World

-Wherever you are from, whatever type of food you most enjoy, Mount Sinai families come from around and share their favorite recipes and family stories, including these that our executive chefs have prepared during a lunch-and-learn cooking demonstrations
+Mount Sinai families share their favorite recipes, along with their stories, which our executive chefs have prepared during lunch-and-learn cooking demonstrations.

 - Insalata Verde